caltechlibrary/dataset/dsquery.1.md

 name without the ".ds" extension (e.g. data.ds is stored in a database called data having a table also called data).

-The output of __dsquery__ is a JSON arrary of objects.
+The output of __dsquery__ is a JSON array of objects.
 The order of the objects is determined by the your SQL statement and SQL engine.
-There is an option to generate a 2D grid of values and CSV format are also supported as options (see '-grid' and '-csv' below).
+There is an option to generate a 2D grid of values in JSON, CSV or YAML formats.
+See OPTIONS for details.

 # PARAMETERS